Innovation

 Moreover, innovation-driven start-ups are in a position to help traditional businesses re-tool and pivot while adopting new technologies to make them more globally competitive.
 With global economic uncertainty, we have never needed innovation-driven entrepreneurship more than we do now.

-ONSIDE understands that innovation and entrepreneurship do not happen in a vacuum but as part of a system.
+ONSIDE understands that innovation and entrepreneurship do not happen in a vacuum.
+They emerge within systems shaped by people, resources, and relationships.

-• Coordinating different, but mutually reinforcing activities greater sustainability and impact of efforts,
+• Coordinating mutually reinforcing activities for greater impact